Near Richmond in Madison County, Kentucky — The American South (East South Central)

 The Pioneer National Monument Association was an outgrowth of the Daniel Boone Bicentennial Commission, which was created in 1934.

-Under the leadership of Dr. Jonathan T. Dorris, Eastern Kentucky State Collegé history professor and Lexington Judge Samuel Wilson the Bicentennial Commission lobbied extensively to secure state park status for Boonesborough.
+Under the leadership of Dr. Jonathan T. Dorris, Eastern Kentucky State Collegι history professor and Lexington Judge Samuel Wilson the Bicentennial Commission lobbied extensively to secure state park status for Boonesborough.
 The organization sold Daniel Boone half dollars to fund their efforts.
 On June 18.
 1963, Kentucky purchased 75 acres of land at Bbonesborough for $210,000 of which $123,100 came from the Pioneer National Monument Association.

-board of directors of citizens from Clark, Fayette, and Madison counties spearheaded efforts to raise funds, primarily through the sale of Daniel Boone art prints, for the Association.
-Through the years the Association sponsored several projects such as an archaeological dig to determine the exact location of Fort Boonesborough and
+The Association was replaced in 1965 by the Fort Boonesborough State Park Association whose mission was "to develop. improve, and promote the state park.
+University President Robert R. Martin and a board of directors of citizens from Clark, Fayette, and Madison counties spearheaded efforts to raise funds, primarily through the sale of Daniel Boone art prints, for the Association.
+Through the years the Association sponsored several projects such as an archaeological dig to determine the exact location of Fort Boonesborough and sλcuring the designation of National Landmark status for Boonesborough.
+The Association was dissolved in 2002.

-Erected 2002 by The Fort Boonesborough State
+Erected 2002 by The Fort Boonesborough State Park Association.

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Parks & Recreational Areas • Settlements & Settlers.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-"Divine Elm" (a few steps from this marker); The First Christian Service in Kentucky (a few steps from this marker); Building Fort Boonesborough (a few steps from this marker); Boone Trace (a few steps from this marker); Fort Boonesborough Revealed (within shouting distance of this marker); The Revolutionary War on the Frontier (within shouting distance of this marker); A Frontier Kidnapping (within shouting distance of this marker); A Legacy Preserved (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: "Divine Elm" (a few steps from this marker); The First Christian Service in Kentucky (a few steps from this marker); Building Fort Boonesborough (a few steps from this marker); Boone Trace (a few steps from this marker); Fort Boonesborough Revealed (within shouting distance of this marker); The Revolutionary War on the Frontier (within shouting distance of this marker); A Frontier Kidnapping (within shouting distance of this marker); A Legacy Preserved (within shouting distance of this marker).

 Credits.
-This page was last revised on January 23, 2021.
+This page was last revised on February 16, 2026.
 It was originally submitted on December 23, 2020, by Frank Profitt of Georgetown, Kentucky.
-This page has been viewed 388 times since then and 26 times this year.
+This page has been viewed 909 times since then and 37 times this year.
 Last updated on January 23, 2021, by Frank Profitt of Georgetown, Kentucky.
 Photos: 1, 2, 3, 4, 5. submitted on December 23, 2020, by Frank Profitt of Georgetown, Kentucky. • J. Makali Bruton was the editor who published this page.